Special forces of India

-India has several Special Forces (SF) units.
-The three branches of the Indian Armed Forces have separate special forces units, viz. the Para SF of the Indian Army, the MARCOS of the Indian Navy and the Garud Commando Force of the Indian Air Force.
-There are other special forces which are not controlled by the military but operate under civilian organisations such as the Home Ministry’s National Security Guard and Research and Analysis Wing's Special Group (India).
+India has several special forces (SF) units, with the various branches of the Indian Armed Forces having their own separate special forces units.
+The Para SF of the Indian Army, MARCOS of the Indian Navy and the Garud Commando Force of the Indian Air Force.
+There are other special forces which are not controlled by the military, but operate under civilian organisations, such as the National Security Guard under the Home Ministry and the Special Group under the Research and Analysis Wing, the external intelligence agency of India.
 Small groups from the military SF units are deputed in the Armed Forces Special Operations Division, a unified command and control structure.

-The Research and Analysis Wing, the external Intelligence agency of India, has separate special forces under its control, namely the Special Group and the Special Frontier Force.
+The CRPF also has its own COBRA commandos, who are specialist guerrilla warfare fighter units known for their jungle fighting tactics.

 Indian Army

 Para (Special Forces)

-The Paratrooper (Special Forces), or Para (SF), are the special forces of the Indian Army.
+The Para (Special Forces), or Para (SF), are the special forces of the Indian Army.

 This unit was created in June 1966 in the aftermath of the 1965 Indo-Pakistani war.
-An impromptu commando unit called Meghdoot Force, which took part in the 1965 war, formed the first nucleus of the permanent Para commando battalion which was to be raised under the Parachute Regiment.
-By 1969, the unit had grown into 2 battalions, viz. the 9 Para and the 10 Para.
+An impromptu commando unit called Meghdoot Force, raised by Col Megh Singh VrC, which took part in the 1965 war, formed the first nucleus of the permanent Para commando battalion, which was to be raised under the Parachute Regiment.
+By 1969, the unit had grown into 2 battalions, viz. the 9 Para and the 1 Para.
 The unit's first combat missions were conducted during the 1971 Indo-Pakistani war in which they undertook raids against Pakistan's military.